-Nebraska tree canopy in decline, planting more important than ever
+Nebraska Tree Canopy in Decline, Planting More Important Than Ever

 Each year, Nebraska’s Natural Resources Districts (NRDs) help communities and landowners plant more than 700,000 trees throughout the state.
 For approximately $1 each, conservation trees benefit both people and animals.
 They shade and shelter homes, reduce soil erosion, protect crops and livestock, provide food and cover for wildlife, buffer noise, provide valuable products and add beauty to the landscape.

 Each NRD program varies, but possible tree program services include: planting, weed barrier installation or weed control, and drip irrigation.
 Order your trees now as NRDs will soon close tree orders for spring plantings.
-For more information or to place an order, contact your local NRD.
+For more information or to place an order, contact your local NRD or visit www.nrdnet.org<https://url.emailprotection.link/?b6qdC-Ze-t2S3Gki9dVmk4VcR5KMZ4bOmy_lHx6aMg5yzX6wsr3a-lGPCX0zOiVdXZPg42Tae4rRdsY2bhFsNPw~~> and select “Find Your NRD.”